-2.2.1 Fusion of information
+3.2.1.
+Fusion of information

-One difficulty in combining different feature maps is that they represent a priori not comparable modalities with different dynamic ranges and extraction mechanisms.
-Also, because a total of 42 maps is combined, salient objects appearing strongly in only a few maps risk to be masked by noise or less salient objects present in a larger number of maps.
+One difficulty in combining different feature maps is that they represent a priori not comparable modalities, with different dynamic ranges and extraction mechanisms.
+Also, because a total of 42 maps are combined, salient objects appearing strongly in only a few maps risk to be masked by noise or less salient objects present in a larger number of maps.

-Previously, we have shown that the simplest feature combination scheme-to normalize each feature map to a fixed dynamic range, and then sum all maps-yields very poor detection performance for salient targets in complex natural scenes.
+Previously, we have shown that the simplest feature combination scheme - to normalize each feature map to a fixed dynamic range, and then sum all maps - yields very poor detection performance for salient targets in complex natural scenes [9].
 One possible way to improve performance is to learn linear map combination weights, by providing the system with examples of targets to be detected.
-While performance improves greatly, this method presents the disadvantage of yielding different specialized models (that is, sets of map weights) for each target detection task studied.
-11
+While performance improves greatly, this method presents the disadvantage of yielding different specialized models (that is, sets of map weights) for each target detection task studied [9].

-When no top-down supervision is available, we propose a simple normalization scheme, consisting of globally promoting those feature maps in which a small number of strong peaks of activity (conspicuous locations) is present, while globally suppressing feature maps that contain comparable peak responses at numerous locations over the visual scene.
-This within-feature competitive scheme coarsely ressembles nonclassical inhibitory interactions, which have been observed electrophysiologically.
-12
+When no top-down supervision is available, we propose a simple normalization scheme, consisting of globally promoting those feature maps in which a small number of strong peaks of activity (conspicuous locations) is present, while globally suppressing feature maps which contain comparable peak responses at numerous locations over the visual scene.
+This "within-feature competitive" scheme coarsely resembles non-classical inhibitory interactions which have been observed electrophysiologically [10].